-When attempting to assist persons dealing with traumatic or stressful circumstances, peer support team members should consider the following.
+When attempting to assist persons dealing with critical, traumatic, or stressful circumstances, peer support team members should consider the following.
 These issues, strategies, and concepts should be used when appropriate and in conjunction with the support skills of the Stage Model of Peer Support.

 - shock, impact, recovery

 - concept of 2nd injury

 - vicarious or "secondary" trauma

 - retraumatization

 - splitting of environments

 - fear vs helplessness vs vulnerability

 - role of reinforcement/conditioning

 - Popeye philosophy

 - second-guessing paradigm

 - chronological history and psychological history

 - the walk and talk

 - surface lesson/deep lesson

 - options funnel vs threat funnel

 - the 2 and 2 "I know what this is, I know what to do about it" and "stronger and smarter"

 - survivorship vs victimization

 - resiliency and recovery

 - stay grounded in what you know to be true

 - having the right vs is it right

 - I'm in trouble vs I'm alive

 - PTS vs PTSD

-- intervention as the 2nd best option best option: time machine
+- intervention as the 2nd best option time machine

 - clinical supervision

 - involvement of professional counseling services

 - peer support in conjunction with professional counseling

-SPA and helpful PST Information
+SPA, MACE, and helpful PST Information

-- If you are not being used or feel underutilized as a peer support team member, increase your Self-initiated Peer support Activity (SPA).
-SPA activities include shift-briefing presentations, follow-up contacts, and new reach-outs. - Police authority in America is intentionally limited.
-American society accepts a margin of risk for law enforcement officers.
-This influences the public acceptability of particular police tactical behaviors. - Every cop, every day makes decisions based upon limited and sometimes faulty information.
-This information is interpreted through many filters including police training, current circumstances, and each officer's personal history of experience.
-This is a major factor in post-traumatic incident second guessing.
+- If you are not being used or feel underutilized as a peer support team member, increase your Self-initiated Peer support Activity (SPA) and consider Make a Contact Everyday (MACE).
+SPA and MACE activities include shift presentations, follow-up contacts, and new reach-outs. - Every firefighter, every day makes decisions based upon limited and sometimes faulty information.
+This information is interpreted through many filters including professional training, current circumstances, and each firefighter's personal history of experience. - Having to make decisions and engage a course of action based upon limited and sometimes faulty information is a major factor in post-traumatic incident second guessing.